kflores772/weatherapp/README.md

 #Weather Application
-This is a simple weather application using express, backbone and bootstrap
+This is a simple weather application for minesense

-##Prequisites
+##Prerequisites
 - [node](http://nodejs.org/download/)

 ##Setup